 Treatment for a methamphetamine use disorder should always take into consideration the severity of the disorder, physical and mental health needs, readiness to change, and history of past treatment attempts.

-The next step is admission into a treatment program.
+The next step is admission into a substance abuse treatment program.
 There are several different levels of care – residential, day treatment, or outpatient.
-An assessment conducted by a substance abuse professional can make a recommendation as to which level of care may best meet an individual’s needs.
+An assessment conducted by a substance abuse treatment professional can make a recommendation as to which level of care may best meet an individual’s needs.

 At Arbor Place, we have professionals who can work with you to treat methamphetamine addiction.
 Don’t wait – things can get better.